Red Light Therapy for Hypertension – A Natural Approach to Better Heart Health

 • Eye Sensitivity: It is recommended to use protective goggles because direct exposure to intense red light can be harmful to the eyes.

 • Who Should Avoid RLT?: Individuals with severe cardiovascular diseases, pregnant women, those taking photosensitizing medications, or those with a history of light-induced seizures should consult a doctor before using red light therapy.
+For a full list of potential issues, see our guide on side effects.

 Additional Health Benefits and Home Use of Red Light Therapy

 Additionally, red light therapy can also treat targeted areas such as your chest, neck, and other parts of the body.
-Depending on the type of device that you have, you can ultimately gain overall health treatment with RLT.
+Depending on the type of device you have, you can ultimately gain overall health treatment with RLT.

 A Bright Future for Heart Health